-For Light fuel oil for heating, end-use prices are collected by the Ministry on a weekly basis from three largest retail operators on the market, estimated to cover 88% of the demand.
+For Light fuel oil for heating, end-use prices are collected by the Ministry on a weekly basis from three largest retail operators on the market, estimated to cover 90 % of the demand.
+Prices for light fuel oil for heating do not include transport costs.